London Marathon

-The London Marathon is an annual marathon held in London, United Kingdom, and is the 2nd largest annual road race in the UK, after the Great North Run in Newcastle.
-Founded by athletes Chris Brasher and John Disley in 1981, it is typically held in April but has moved to October for 2020 and 2021 due to the COVID-19 pandemic.
-The 2022 edition was also postponed to October with Hugh Brasher stating "We believe that by moving the 2022 event to October we give ourselves the best chances of welcoming the world to the streets of London, enabling tens of millions to be raised for good causes and giving people the certainty that their hard work and training will allow them to experience the amazing crowds cheering them every step of the way from Greenwich to Westminster".
+The London Marathon (also known as the TCS London Marathon for sponsorship reasons) is an annual marathon held in London, England.
+Founded by athletes Chris Brasher and John Disley in 1981, it is typically held in April, although it moved to October for 2020, 2021, and 2022 due to the COVID-19 pandemic.
 The largely flat course is set around the River Thames, starting in Blackheath and finishing at The Mall.
-Hugh Brasher (son of Chris) is the current Race Director and Nick Bitel its Chief Executive.
+Hugh Brasher (son of Chris) is the current race director and Nick Bitel its chief executive.

-The race has several components: it has a mass race for the public, professional races for men and women long-distance runners, elite level wheelchair races for men and women, plus a 3-mile mini marathon event for under-17 athletes.
-The mass race is the largest marathon event in the United Kingdom and its third largest running event (after the Great North Run and Great Manchester Run).
-There is a significant charity running aspect to the marathon, with participants helping to raise over £1 billion since its founding, including £66.4 million at the 2019 London Marathon which was the highest amount for a single-day fund-raising event.
+The race has several components: it has a mass race for the public, professional races for men and women long-distance runners, elite-level wheelchair races for men and women, and a 3-mile mini marathon event for under-17 athletes.
+There is a significant charity running aspect to the marathon, with participants helping to raise over £1 billion since its founding, including £67 million at the 2024 London Marathon which was the highest amount for a single-day fund-raising event.

-Since 2006, the elite race has been part of the World Marathon Majors, which includes six of the world's top level marathon races.
+Since 2006, the elite race has been part of the World Marathon Majors, which includes seven of the world's top level marathon races.
 The London Marathon has seen the marathon world record broken on seven occasions: Khalid Khannouchi broke the men's record in 2002, while women's records have been broken by Grete Waitz (1983), Ingrid Kristiansen (1985), Paula Radcliffe (2002, 2003, 2005) and Mary Jepkosgei Keitany (2017).
-The current elite course records are held by Eliud Kipchoge (2:02:37 in 2019) and Paula Radcliffe (2:15:25 in 2003).
-The current wheelchair course records are held by Marcel Hug (1:24:38 in 2022) and Manuela Schär (1:39:52 in 2021).

-The 2020 London Marathon was postponed and only allowed elite participants due to the COVID-19 outbreak.
-The race often has a title sponsorship, sponsored by Virgin Money for several years, it is branded the "TCS London Marathon" for 2022.
+The current elite course records are held by Kelvin Kiptum (2:01:25 in 2023) and Paula Radcliffe (2:15:25 in 2003).
+The current wheelchair course records are held by Marcel Hug (1:23:44 in 2023) and Catherine Debrunner (1:38:24 in 2022).
+The race often has a title sponsorship, it has been branded the "TCS London Marathon" since 2022.

-The 2023 London Marathon will revert to its traditional spring date which will be held on 23 April.